 One of the findings of the Washington study was that women were somewhat less aggressive than men in carrying out such duties as making officer-initiated car stops (Bloch and Anderson, 1974).
 Table 8-1 shows the percentage of officer-initiated incidents in each type of unit.
-The proportion of incidents which were officer-initiated are greater for males than for females, but one should be cautious about the weight one puts on this table because of the very small number of incietns observed.
+While the number of incidents for two-person cars is too small to be useful, we can look at the comparison between one-man and one-woman cars.
+The proportion of incidents which were officer-initiated are identical, and do not support the notion that female officers will use their own initiative less than males.